Climate-based cabbage planting guide for Miles City, Montana

 Typical days to maturity 70–90

-Gardeners usually start indoors around March 13 and plant outdoors from about April 24.
+Cabbage is usually started indoors around March 13 and planted outdoors during the normal local window of April 24 to May 8.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually easy to fit into the season in Miles City, and the real payoff is having enough room to size the crop properly and harvest at the stage you actually want.